-Wiffen narrowly misses out on medal in 400m final
+McClements wins NI's first swimming medal

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

-Daniel Wiffen missed out on securing Northern Ireland's first Commonwealth Games swimming medal by an agonising 0.13 seconds in the men's 400m freestyle final.
+Earlier, Northern Ireland's Daniel Wiffen missed out on bronze in the men's 400m freestyle final by an agonising 0.13 seconds.

 World champion Elijah Winnington led home an Australian one-two-three with a time of 3:43.06.